DamionG22/random-password-generator/README.md

 # random-password-generator
-This webpage can be accessed by following its URL"" debugging existing code for a random password generator The purpose of this repo is to debug existing JavaScript code for a random password generator.
+This webpage can be accessed by following its URL"https://damiong22.github.io/random-password-generator/" debugging existing code for a random password generator The purpose of this repo is to debug existing JavaScript code for a random password generator.
 The code would not return any results prior and also did not satisy the user story.